DeedeeH999/MIS3640FinalProject/project_proposal.md

 ## by Julia Chon, Dairaneara Haith, and Oorja Shah

 ### The Big Idea
-#### What is the main idea of your project?
-What topics will you explore and what will you generate?
-What is your minimum viable product?
-What is a stretch goal?

 Our goal in this project is to help Airbnb hosts in New York City predict how much they should charge customers based on neighborhood, type of room, reviews, ratings, and other metrics using Python to create a prediction model.